makma/fingerprintjs.com/content/blog/fingerprintjs-pro-price-increase.md

 Our new pricing will be $2 for 1,000 API calls.
 For all On-Demand customers, pricing will still be billed based on monthly usage, with the minimum paid plan starting at $200 for 100,000 API calls.
 The free plan will continue to allow up to 20,000 API calls per month at no cost.

 This is a 100% increase from our current pricing.
-We have had the same price since 2019 - now it is finally time to adjust to current market conditions.
+We have had the same price since 2019 and have invested heavily in the product since then, adding new features, increasing visitorID accuracy, and improving ease of use.
+Ultimately we believe that the service is now much more valuable to our customers, and plan to continue investing in Pro improvements in the coming year.

 ### For current paying customers